monix/monix.io/README.md

 To build the final website:

 ```
-bundle exec jekyll
+bundle exec jekyll build
 ```

-N.B. the `tut` / `sbt` step does not happen automatically, that's a separate step that needs to be execute as shown above.
+N.B. the `sbt mdoc` step does not happen automatically, that's a separate step that needs to be execute as shown above.